hyperledger-labs/splice/cluster/images/docs/src/sv_operator/sv_helm.rst

 -----------------------------------

-Please consult the :ref:`relevant section of the validator runbook <validator_continuity>` on how to backup the identity of your participant, to ensure that coin balances associated with your SV's validator node (which likely includes rewards earned by your SV nodes) are preserved across a network reset.
+Please consult the :ref:`relevant section of the validator runbook <validator_continuity>` on how to backup the identity of your participant, to ensure that coin balances associated with your SV's validator node (which likely includes rewards earned by your SV nodes) are preserved across a `TestNet` reset.
 Please consult the :ref:`relevant section above <sv-participant-identities-restore>` on how to restore from an existing participant identities backup.

+Note that coin balances are currently not persisted across `DevNet` resets.
+Participant identities can still be restored across `DevNet` resets, using the steps referenced above, but doing so will yield no benefit in terms of recovered coin balances.
+It can still be useful for testing, of course.
+One way to verify that your participant identities were restored correctly is to observe that the ``svPartyId`` shown in your SV UI is identical to your ``svPartyId`` at the time of your identities backup.

 .. _helm-rename-sv: